Tire Rotation In Berkeley – Art’s Automotive

 What would happen if I didn’t rotate my tires?

-If you don’t rotate your tires a couple thing will happen.
+If you don’t rotate your tires a couple things will happen.
 Your front tires will wear out long before your rears, so you’ll need to buy two new tires when they do.
 You may have trouble matching the tires you have on the rear and mismatched tires aren’t ideal.
 Different models of tires have differing handling and traction characteristics, it’s best (but not essential) to have them match.

 The other thing that frequently happens when you don’t rotate is that the rear tires will wear unevenly causing them to make a droning noise on the freeway.
 Sometimes the noise is so annoying that people will buy a set of 4 tires instead of just the worn out front tires.
 In this case they’d get about half the life out of their tires as if they had done the rotations.